lingo-iitgn/ACM-SS-2024-GenAI/README.md

-# ACM-SS-2024-GenAI
+# ACM-SS-2024-GenAI 🙌🏻

-Repository for ACM India Summer School on Generative AI for Text
+Repository for ACM India Summer School on Generative AI for Text!

-Summer School details are available on the [website.](https://labs.iitgn.ac.in/lingo/acmsummerschool2024/)
+Summer School details are available on the [website.](https://labs.iitgn.ac.in/lingo/acmsummerschool2024/).
+Recordings are available on the [YouTube channel](https://www.youtube.com/@LingoResearchGroupIITGN).